chaoge525/soafee_demo/documentation/contributing.rst

 2. Fork the ``meta-ewaol`` Gitlab repository.

 3. Push changes to a branch on the forked repository.
-This branch should be based on the latest development branch of ``meta-ewaol``.
+This contribution branch should be based on the latest development branch of ``meta-ewaol``, which
+    is: |meta-ewaol contributions branch|.

 4. Submit a Merge Request to ``meta-ewaol`` using the contribution branch on the forked repository.
 Please include all information required by the project's